e-maud/garzoni-sparql-api/README.md

-# Queries
+# queries
-test of grlc service
+Test of grlc service